heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-Weakly describes how to imprint outgoing polarizations into colloid bath, apply "corrective pulses" based on information he will send later by "modulating the barrier and hence scattering coefficients".
+Weakly describes how to imprint outgoing polarizations into colloid bath, apply "corrective pulses" based on information he will send later by "detectably modulating the barrier and hence scattering coefficients".

 </font>